pultar/ase/doc/ase/optimize.rst

 The code is written such that a stopped simulation (e.g., killed by the batching system when the maximum wall time was exceeded) can usually be restarted without too much effort by the user.
 In most cases, the script can be resubmitted without any modification -- if the ``logfile`` and ``minima_traj`` are found, the script will attempt to use these to resume.
 (Note that you may need to clean up files left in the directory by the calculator, however.)

-Note that these searches can be quite slow, so it can pay to have multiple searches running at a time.
+Note that these searches can be quite long, so it can pay to have multiple searches running at a time.
 Multiple searches can run in parallel and share one list of minima.
 (Run each script from a separate directory but specify the location to the same absolute location for ``minima_traj``).
 Each search will use the global information of the list of minima, but will keep its own local information of the initial temperature and `E_\mathrm{diff}`.

 For an example of use, see the :ref:`mhtutorial` tutorial.